Parshat Vayikra

 Lord Before the Altar

-It's woven into so much of Jewish tradition, and today, we're going to explore one small but significant thread: the bikkurim.
+It's woven into so much of Jewish tradition, the source turns to one small but significant thread: the bikkurim.
 What are bikkurim?
-The word itself means "first fruit...
+The word itself means "first fruits" in Hebrew. ...

 TempleSacrificeKabbalahAdam & Eve